-Company
+Cor npany

-2020 2019
+2021 2020

 \$'000 \$'000

-Malaysian Ringgit 50 50
+Malaysian Ringgit 50

-The Company has assessed that there is a significant increase in credit risk since origination of the loan and amounts due from four (2019: two) of its subsidiaries.
-Accordingly, the Company has recognised a loss allowance amounting to \$852,000 (2019: \$640,000), representing credit losses expected over the remaining life of the exposure, irrespective of the timing of default (i.e. lifetime ECL).
+The Company has assessed that there is a significant increase in credit risk since origination of the loan and amounts due from four (2020: four) of its subsidiaries.
+Accordingly, the Company has recognised a loss allowance amounting to \$385,000 (2020: \$852,000), representing credit losses expected over the remaining life of the exposure, irrespective of the timing of default (i.e. lifetime ECL).

-14. Amounts due from joint ventures
+14. Amounts due from/(to) joint ventures

-Amounts due from joint ventures are unsecured, non-interest bearing and are repayable on demand.
+Amounts due from/(to) joint ventures are unsecured, non-interest bearing and are repayable on demand.
 The amounts are denominated in Singapore Dollar.